 In a second Tweet on the subject of guns, Murdoch called on the President take “bold leadership action.”
 That’s something that Murdoch hasn’t asked Ailes to do, nor has he done so himself.
 As the head of the top-rated cable news network Murdoch could arguably have more impact on this debate than the President.
 After all, anything Obama says about this is going to be dismissed by conservatives without even listening to it.
 However, Fox News speaks to them directly and they take their cues from the network’s stars.
 Therefore, Fox has a real opportunity to affect the debate and guide public opinion toward sensible legislation.

 Ordinarily, I would not advocate that a news organization impose its views on their audience, but Fox is doing this already – only in the wrong direction.
-What they should now, with Murdoch’s leadership, is correct their course.
+What they should do now, with Murdoch’s leadership, is correct their course.
 But don’t hold your breath.
 Ailes still appears to be in control, and Murdoch still seems to be incapacitated.
 If Obama does take “meaningful action” as he has suggested he would do, count on Fox News to bash him mercilessly for threatening to confiscate all guns and undermining the Constitution.